vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

 | --- | --- |
 | `hostName` _string_ | HostName is the host name portion of the DNS name.
 For example,
 the "my-vm" part of "my-vm.domain.local". |
+| `domainName` _string_ | DomainName is the domain name portion of the DNS name.
+For example,
+the "domain.local" part of "my-vm.domain.local". |
 | `nameservers` _string array_ | Nameservers is a list of the IP addresses for the DNS servers to use.